Contribution auditor in Paris : In-kind contribution valuation (commissaire aux apports)

 | Legal-form transformation | Transformation auditor in some cases | - | Art.
 L.224-3 Commercial Code; CNCC information note "The statutory auditor and corporate-form transformations" |

-The waiver is strictly framed and requires:
+The waiver is strictly framed and requires all three conditions:

 - A unanimous written decision of all shareholders;